tiffbouchard/portfolio3/src/pages/about/index.md

 templateKey: about-page
 path: /about
 ---
-I’m a developer and creative based in Toronto passionate about seeing ideas come to life
+I’m a developer and creative based in Toronto passionate about seeing ideas come to life.

 <br/>

 Currently working with React, Angular, and Blender.
-Interested in open source, AR, AI, Unity, and creative coding
+Interested in open source, AR, AI, Unity, and creative coding.

 <br/>